ReactiveX/RxJavaFX/README.md

 If you are heavily dependent on RxJava, asynchronous processing, or do not want your entire reactive codebase to be UI-focused, you will probably want to use RxJavaFX.

 ##Notes for Kotlin
 If you are building your JavaFX application with [Kotlin](https://kotlinlang.org/), check out [RxKotlinFX](https://github.com/thomasnield/RxKotlinFX) to leverage this library through Kotlin extension functions.
-Definitely check out [TornadoFX](https://github.com/edvin/tornadofx) as well to utilize type-safe builders and other patterns enabled by Kotlin.
+Also take a look at [TornadoFX](https://github.com/edvin/tornadofx) to utilize type-safe JavaFX builders and other patterns enabled by Kotlin.

 ## Comprehensive Example
 ```java